 Pairing Wine & Smoked Salmon

-The perfect way to complement your Irish Smoked Salmon is undoubtedly with a wine that brings out the best in the smoked salmon.
+The perfect way to complement your Irish Smoked Salmon or seafood dish is undoubtedly with a wine that brings out the best flavours.

 Where does one start?
 Well the first thing to note is that wine is a personal taste and you may prefer to indulge in your own favourite wine (or whatever happens to be in your house at the time).